-In just a few days, on May 7th, the 142nd Kentucky Derby will take place.
-Often referred to as "the most exciting two minutes in sports," the Derby is the first step for 20 Thoroughbreds and their jockeys on the road to the Triple Crown.
+Last Saturday, 144th Kentucky Derby took place.
+Often referred to as "the most exciting two minutes in sports," the Derby is the first step for 20 thoroughbreds and their jockeys on the road to the Triple Crown.
 Only 12 horses have achieved this, and only one since 1978.
 It's an exceptionally rare accomplishment, but in 1943, a Latter-day Saint jockey named Johnny Longden did it with a phenomenal horse named Count Fleet.

-There was a time when Johnny Longden was "synonymous with Thoroughbred racing itself," as a 1966 Sports Illustrated article put it.
+There was a time when Johnny Longden was "synonymous with thoroughbred racing itself," according to a 1966 Sports Illustrated article.
 A mere 4'11", Longden was renowned for his ability to start fast and finish faster.
 He was wildly successful with many horses, but none more so than Count Fleet.
 Near the end of his life, Longden told the New York Times that "to win the Triple Crown . . . you've got to have a special horse.
 You need speed and stamina and character, and the will to win."

 Count Fleet started his career as a 2-year-old, losing his first several races.
-But by the time he turned 3 though, Count Fleet would never lose again.
+But by the time he turned 3, Count Fleet would never lose again.
 His dominance was felt all over North America, and his partnership with Longden became legendary.
-Though he was recovering from an injury, Count Fleet handily won all three of the Triple Crown races—the Kentucky Derby by 3 lengths, the Preakness Stakes by 8 lengths, and the Belmont by an astonishing 25 lengths—second in history only to Secretariat's 1973 campaign.
+Though he was recovering from an injury, Count Fleet handily won all three of the Triple Crown races—the Kentucky Derby by three lengths, the Preakness Stakes by eight lengths, and the Belmont by an astonishing 25 lengths—second in history only to Secretariat's 1973 campaign.

 In 21 races with Count Fleet, Longden won 16 times and never once finished "out of the money," or out of the top three.
-"He was the best horse I ever rode," said Longden.
+"He was the best horse I ever rode," Longden said.
 "The best horse I ever saw.
 He could win at any distance, on any kind of track."

 It seemed the same could be said of Longden himself.
 When he won his 4,871st race in 1956, he became the winningest jockey in the world.
 He later ended up becoming the first jockey in history to win 6,000 races.
 His career spanned nearly four decades—he won his first race at the age of 20, and his last at the age of 59.
 He was inducted into the Hall of Fame in 1958.